jgrprior/csp/README.md

 ## The Database

 The Python scripts and SQL schema in this repository assume SQLite as the database engine.
-SQLite is portable and built-in to Python, making it a fine choice for development, testing and demonstration.
+SQLite a self-contained, full-featured database engine that is included in the Python standard library, making it a fine choice for development and testing.

 `schema.sql` defines the tables, fields and relations represented in this entity relationship diagram.